 Finally, the Galapagos Region experiences dry weather and cool temperatures from June to December with rainy conditions and warmer weather starting in late December and lasting until May.

-The Galapagos Islands, named after the shells of saddleback Galapagos tortoises, is a mind-blowing experience.
+The Galapagos Islands Wildlife & Nature – a Trip Approach: The Galapagos Islands, named after the shells of saddleback Galapagos tortoises, is a mind-blowing experience.
 The animals have no instinctive fear of humans, allowing you amazingly close encounters with unique species.
-Nowhere else in the world can you experience such a diverse group of wildlife in such close proximity: swim and snorkel with sea lions, watch a penguin waddle into the water, scuba dive with hammerhead sharks, stand right next to two male iguanas fighting for a mate, view a waved albatross, with its 8-foot wingspan, soar along coastal cliffs, and ponder a 400-pound giant Galapagos Tortoises.
+Nowhere else in the world can you experience such a diverse group of wildlife in such close proximity: swim and snorkel with sea lions, watch a penguin waddle into the water, scuba dive with hammerhead sharks, stand right next to two male iguanas fighting for a mate, view a waved albatross, with its 8-foot wingspan, soar along coastal cliffs, and ponder a 400-pound giant Galapagos Tortoises

 Andean Discovery has compiled this handy list of the 15 most iconic Galapagos species.
-Whether you choose to do a Galapagos land based tour or a Galapagos cruise, your are sure to have the wildlife experience of a lifetime.
+Whether you choose to do a Galapagos land-based tour or a Galapagos cruise, you are sure to have the wildlife experience of a lifetime.